goujilinouhaila-coder/Multiplication_table/work_structure.md

 7. Continuous integration was made by **Valérian Sobolak**.

- When it's all over we made the beamer and the video of our group' representation.
+After all of this, we made the beamer and the video of our group representation.